LucasDelfino92/morrowindsharp/setup.md

 ```
 ## Cleaning up your GOG installation

-To clean up your GOG installation of Morrowind of unnecessary files, delete the following from your **Morrowind\Data Files** folder:
+To clean up your GOG installation of unnecessary files, delete the following from your **Morrowind\Data Files** folder:

 - The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
 - All **.esp** files.
 There should be 8 of them, corresponding to the 8 official plugins.